simonschmitz2405/Quantitative_trading_competition/README.md

 This repository is the Backtesting Implementation for the seminar 'Quantitative Trading Competition', held at KIT Karlsruhe in the summer semester 2024.
 The main goal of the seminar is to develop a trading strategy based on the paper 'Streaks on daily returns'.
 Hereby daily, stocks are classified as n positive or negative streaks if they over or underperformed based on a certain threshold.
 The idea is to go the postive streaks short and go the negative streaks long.
 In this implementation the parameter of the strategy are the following:
 - Streak Length: Determines the number of consecutive days a streak must over or underperform.

 - Thresholding Type: Specifies the threshold used to classify over or underperformance.
-Two threshold types are implemented:
+Three threshold types are implemented:

     - returnRaw: Determines if the return was positive or negative.
     - marketExcessReturn: Compares the return to the respective market return.
-    - Weighting: Determines the percentage of winners or losers bought or sold.
-Two weighting options are available:
+    - CAPM: Compares the return respective to CAPM.

 - Weighing: Determines in which percentage the streak stocks are bought:
     - Equal Weighting
     - Relative Weighting

+- maxStock: Maximum number of stocks traded each day.

 .
 The repository contains the following files: